Martley: Geology

 The village and its extensive parish sits astride the Malvern Line, a north–south aligned lineament originating in Precambrian times.
 To the east are Triassic sandstones whilst to the west are Devonian mudstones.
 Along the lineament itself are a complex mix of rocks of Precambrian, Cambrian and Silurian age.

 History

 Berrow Hill, an Iron Age hillfort, is one of several in the area, which hosts a beacon.

+The name Martley derives from the Old English mearðlēah meaning 'marten wood/clearing'.

 Martley was in the upper division of Doddingtree Hundred.

 Following the Poor Law Amendment Act 1834 Martley Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.